openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Security Considerations {#security_considerations}

-## Sending VP Token using Response Mode "fragment"
+## Preventing Replay of the VP Token {#preventing-replay}

-### Preventing Replay {#preventing-replay}
+### Flows that use only Redirects

 To prevent replay attacks, Verifiable Presentation container objects MUST be linked to `client_id` and `nonce` from the Authentication Request.
 The `client_id` is used to detect presentation of Verifiable Credentials to a different party other than the intended.
 The `nonce` value binds the Presentation to a certain authentication transaction and allows the Verifier to detect injection of a Presentation in the flow, which is especially important in the flows where the Presentation is passed through the front-channel.

 Note: These values MAY be represented in different ways in a Verifiable Presentation (directly as claims or indirectly be incorporation in proof calculation) according to the selected proof format denoted by the format claim in the Verifiable Presentation container.

-Note: This specification assumes that a Verifiable Credential is always presented with a cryptographic proof of possession which can be a Verifiable Presentation.
-This cryptographic proof of possession is bound to audience and transaction as described in this section.
+This specification assumes that a Verifiable Credential is always presented with a cryptographic proof of possession which can be a Verifiable Presentation.
+This cryptographic proof of possession MUST be bound to audience and transaction as described in this section.

 Here is a non-normative example of a Verifiable Presentation with a format identifier `jwt_vp_json` (only relevant part):